MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Waddle Doo.md

 [[TfSD SB - Enemy Categories - Normal|Enemy Category - Normal]]
 **Points -** 400

 A one-eyed opponent that acts similarly to a Waddle Dee, but may fire beams.
-Jumps in the [[TfSD SB - Gamemodes - Extra Game|Extra Game]].
+The beams change their appearance in the [[TfSD SB - Gamemodes - Extra Game|Extra Game]].
 ### AI States
 #### Walk and Turn
 The enemy walks back and forth in a wave-like behavior.
 The animation speed changes based on the movement.